-In order to combat counterfeit and illegal products, the Government of Uzbekistan has decided to introduce mandatory labeling of products sold within the territory of the republic.
+In order to combat counterfeit and illegal products, the Government of Uzbekistan has decided to introduce mandatory labeling of products sold within the republic.

-The reason for this decision was the identification of the overall level of the “shadow” economy in Uzbekistan: in 2019, it amounted to 52.11%, that is, more than half of the total market.
+The reason for this decision was the identification of the overall level of the “shadow” economy in Uzbekistan: in 2019 it amounted to 52.11%, meaning more than half of the total market.

 As a result:

-- the consumer pays money for uncertified and possibly dangerous items, for example, counterfeit medicine;
+- the consumer pays money for uncertified and possibly dangerous items, such as counterfeit medicine;

-- the state does not receive taxes and excise duties;
+- the government does not receive taxes and excise duties;

-- legal businesses that invest money in developing new products but cannot compete with cheap counterfeits.
+- legal businesses invest money in developing new products but cannot compete with cheap counterfeits.

 Why Businesses Must Work with Labeling

-- the obligation to label goods subject to mandatory digital labeling lies with manufacturers and importers;
+- the obligation to label goods subject to mandatory digital labeling rests with manufacturers and importers;

 - enterprises engaged in retail or wholesale trade of goods subject to mandatory digital labeling are required to connect to the national information system for monitoring labeling and tracking products;

-- catering enterprises are also required to register in the digital labeling system, as they sell alcohol and accordingly become participants in digital labeling and must be registered in the system.
+- catering enterprises are also required to register in the digital labeling system since they sell alcohol and thus become participants in digital labeling and must be registered in the system.

 Thus, labeling affects: